cirosantilli/latex/readme.md

 while using those two directories adds some complexity to compilation, they clear up the main dir so much that I decided to use them anyways

-To easily compile while keeping this directory structure, use:

-    ./latex-to-pdf main.tex

 # files